Article with tips and tricks for effective removal of old tiles from the wall.

 Room protection

 When removing tiles from the wall during partial renovations, it is important to protect the rest of the room and its furnishings.
-For example, if you’re renovating a bathroom and you have large, sharp pieces of tile falling off the wall, there’s a high risk of scratching the tiles, bath, shower tray or sink.
-Before you start removing tiles from the wall, don’t forget to cover up the important parts of the room!
-We recommend using cardboard or some old tarpaulins to protect any of your utilities or sanitation equipment from damage.
+For example, if you are renovating a bathroom and large, sharp pieces of tile are falling off the wall, there is a high risk of scratching the tiles, bath, shower tray or basin.
+Before you start removing tiles from the wall, be sure to cover up important parts of the room!
+We recommend using cardboard or some old tarps to protect any of your utilities or sanitary equipment from damage.

 Rough removal